Active research · 2026

 On-premise LLM security governance, from policy authoring to multi-node deployment — built for enterprises where data never leaves the perimeter.

-The Vigilio DLP Policy Studio is our first reference implementation: a control plane that translates AI threat models into enforceable, auditable rules across distributed inference nodes — without requiring data to touch an external API.
+The Vigilio DLP Policy Studio is capability 02, shipped — our first public reference implementation.
+It translates AI threat models into enforceable, auditable rules across distributed inference nodes, without requiring data to touch an external API.
+Explore the live interface below.

 Policy Authoring